brendan544/My-real-estate-website/README.md

 # Dream Home Finder
 Welcome to Dream Home Finder, a web application designed to help users find their dream homes quickly and conveniently.
 Whether you're searching for a modern city apartment, a luxurious beachfront villa, or a cozy suburban house, our platform offers a curated selection of featured properties to suit various preferences and budgets.
 Here is the link to the website  http://127.0.0.1:5500/index.html
-1. Clone the repository:
-bash
-Copy code
-git clone
-cd dream-home-finder
-2. Install dependencies:
-This project doesn't have any specific dependencies apart from basic HTML, CSS, and JavaScript.

-3. Open the project:
-Open the index.html file in your web browser to view the application.

  # Table of Contents